keboola/connection-docs/management/project/users/index.md

 [master token](/management/project/tokens/#master-tokens).
 This is important for [tracing operations](/management/project/tokens/#token-events) done by that user.

+## User Roles

+The following user roles are available:

+- **Admin**

+  User have full administrative access to that project.
+- **Guest**

+   User can access project data, but have some restricted permissions.

+   User **cannot**:
+    - Change project settings _(name, description, etc.)_
+    - Delete a project
+    - Manage users
+    - Manage API tokens
+    - Permanently remove configurations in Trash
+    - Create a new orchestration
+    - Change name, schedule and disabled status of existing orchestrations

 ## Inviting a User
 If you want to add a new user to the project, go to **Users & Settings** in the project and click the **Invite User** button: